 If you love your boat shoes, be sure to thank a Cocker Spaniel for inspiring the original design.

-Today, Sperry's shoes can be found across the globe—and have become synonymous with maritime lifestyles.Continue to 20 of 26 below.
+Today, Sperry's shoes can be found across the globe and they have become synonymous with maritime lifestyles.Continue to 19 of 25 below.

 Kempton, the German Shepherd

 German Shepherds are working dogs—they love to have a job!—so it's no surprise that they're often employed as search and rescue or service dogs.

 The very first seeing eye dog was a German Shepherd named Buddy.
 After undergoing extensive training with American trainer Dorothy Harrison Eustis, Buddy became a service companion in 1928.Continue to 20 of 25 below.

 20 of 25

 Rottweilers were bred to be extremely strong and robust, so they could easily herd large animals, pull carts, and serve as super-effective security dogs.
 And due to their history as powerful herders, today's Rottweilers have the charming habit of forcefully bumping into things—including other animals, people, and inanimate objects.
 Although proper training can reduce their bumping, Rottweilers generally aren't recommended for the elderly or families with tiny children.Continue to 21 of 25 below.